Hesperoyucca whipplei: Uses

 Hesperoyucca whipplei is used in xeriscaping in Southern California, but reportedly is difficult to grow outside of its native range (although it is widely available from specialist nurseries in the United Kingdom).
 It is extremely drought tolerant and thrives in clay soils.

 It has been used extensively by Native Americans.
 Yucca species such as Y. whipplei have been documented to have been used as a fiber and food source by Native Americans in the Southwest cultural region, prior to European settlement.
-Archaeological evidence shows that use of yucca species extends to approximately 5,000 years ago within groups such as the Serrano of the San Bernardino Mountains and San Gabriel Mountains of the transverse mountain ranges of Southern California.
+Archaeological evidence shows that use of yucca species extends to approximately 5,000 years ago within groups such as the Serrano of the San Bernardino Mountains and San Gabriel Mountains of the transverse mountain ranges of Southern California, where the species grows on rocky slopes and washes in chaparrals.
+The seeds would be ground into flour.
 The Serrano harvested the hearts of the plant during the spring growing season.
-Yucca whipplei grows on the rocky slopes and washes of the chaparral area of the transverse mountains of Southern California up to approximately 4000 ft above mean sea level.
 Harvested plants were chosen based on the growth of the stalk; the hearts were the preferred portion of the plant, and would be harvested before the stalk was fully developed.
 The heart contains the sugars stored to rapidly grow a stalk to flower, and become bitter as the stalk grows in height.
 The hearts would then be roasted in stone lined pits (earth oven) over several hours in a manner similar to that of agave species.
 Once cooked, the hearts would be removed and allowed to cool before eating.
 Uneaten portions could be dried for storage.
 Though slightly bitter, the stalk and flowers can be harvested and used as food sources as well.
 The stalks can be prepared roasted in a manner similar to the hearts, while the petals were often parboiled.